ferry-develops/Ferry-Bot/.github/ISSUE_TEMPLATE/bug_report.md

 By submitting this report, you are agreeing that:
 - [] This is not a duplicate issue.
-- [] This is not a sercurity vulnerability.
+- [] This is not a security vulnerability.
 - [] This does not contain any sensitive information.

 **Platform:** Where does this bug occur?
 Bot or Website?